 No tax deduction is available for the holding company for dividends paid to investors.

 There is no withholding tax on dividends paid by a UK company.

-Whether the UK holding company gets the benefit of the dividend exemption will depend on whether it is a 'small' company.
-Generally a company will be a small company if it has fewer than 50 employees and its annual turnover or annual balance sheet is less than €10 million.
-If there are any linked enterprises, such as subsidiaries of the holding company, their employees, turnover and balance sheet will need to be added to that of the UK holding company for the purposes of these limits.
+Whether the UK holding company is eligible to benefit from the dividend exemption will depend on whether it is a 'small' company.
+Generally, a company will be a small company if it has fewer than 50 employees and its annual turnover or annual balance sheet is less than €10 million.
+When determining whether a company is “small” the number of employees, turnover and balance sheet values of any linked enterprises (such as subsidiaries) are aggregated.

-If the holding company is not a small company, then the dividend exemption may still be available if the dividend is paid by a company which the holding company controls provided certain other conditions are satisfied.
+If the holding company is not a small company, then the dividend exemption may still be available if the dividend is paid by a company which the holding company controls, provided certain other conditions are satisfied.

 A CFC is a company that is tax resident outside the UK and controlled by one or more UK resident persons.
 In certain circumstances, the rules will impose a corporation tax charge on a UK resident company in relation to certain profits of the CFC.

 The transfer pricing anti-avoidance rules apply where services or transactions take place between connected parties for a price calculated to provide a UK tax advantage.
 The rules also apply to the terms of loans between connected parties.
-The effect of the rules is to treat goods or services as supplied to or by UK companies for their "arm's length price", rather than the price actually charged.
+The effect of the rules is to treat goods or services as supplied to or by UK companies for their "arm's length price", rather than the price charged.